Steam-Locomotive/SCTFQ2-Write-ups/pwn/pwn2.md

 The binary for pwn2 contains no imports for system and as such we can't spawn a shell with that.
 This means we have to turn to pwn1 to get the addresses of system and "/bin/sh" in libc.

 ### Details ###
-The buffer is yet again at an offset of 0x2c from the location that will be retn'd.
+The buffer is yet again at an offset of 0x2c from the location that will be returned.
 This means we begin with the same concept.

 ```python
 shell_code = 'A'*0x2c
 ```

-Then we find how to eip to be esp.
+Then we find how to change eip to be esp.
-First find a push esp, the opcode for this inst is 0xff 0xf4.
+First find a push esp, the opcode for this instuction is 0xff 0xf4.
 We can use the 0xff 0xf4 from _start that is part of the call to __libc_start_main.

 The next instructions are all xchg ax, ax.
 This is effectively a nop and is used by gcc for spacing.
-Then theres a function that retns without changing the stack.
+Then theres a function that returns without changing the stack.
 Perfect, our code will fall through from there.

 ```python
 shell_code += '\xd0x83\x04\x08'